Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Properties of Bowen-Margulis Measures

 We now are in a position to prove some important properties about the Bowen-Margulis measures we constructed on $\GER$ and $\modG{(\GER)}$.
 In \thmref{isolated almost everywhere}, we use the Bowen-Margulis measures to obtain a structural result about the Patterson-Sullivan measures.
 Then (\thmref{a.e.-geodesic-is-lonely}) we prove a structural result about $SX$.
 This theorem allows us to finally define Bowen-Margulis measures on $SX$ and $\modG{SX}$.
 We end the section by showing that the geodesic flow is ergodic with respect to the Bowen-Margulis measure on $\modG{SX}$.

-\begin{standing hypothesis} In this section, let $\Gamma$ be a group acting properly, cocompactly, by isometries on a proper, geodesically complete CAT($0$) space $X$.
-Assume that $\abs{\bd X} > 2$, and that $X$ admits a rank one axis (not just geodesic). \end{standing hypothesis}
+\begin{standing hypothesis} In this section, let $X$ be a proper CAT($0$) space under a proper, non-elementary, isometric action by a group $\Gamma$ with a rank one element.
+Assume that $m_{\Gamma}$ is finite. \end{standing hypothesis}

 By \lemref{recurrence}, we have weak recurrence almost everywhere.
 Our next theorem uses \lemref{rec => Tits-isolated} to capitalize on the prevalence of recurrence.